ekbann/sparc-compiler/README.md

 	nop
 	nop
 ```
-Assemble and link it to get an executable Foo.
-(The -g option is to include debugging symbols in the generated executable).
+Assemble and link it to get an executable *Foo*.
+(The `-g` option is to include debugging symbols in the generated executable).
 ```
 $ sparc-linux-as -g -o Foo.o Foo.s
 $ sparc-linux-ld -g -o Foo   Foo.o
 ```
-Instead of assembly, you can start with a simple C program Bar.c:
+Instead of assembly, you can start with a simple C program *Bar.c*:

 Bar.c
 ```